Back to main page Atlanta Appliances repair, Inc.

 thermostat

-1152 P a r t V I : A p p l i a n c e S e r v i c e , I n s t a l l a t i o n , a n d P r e v e n t i v e M a i n t e n a n c e P r o c e d u r e s
+P a r t V I : A p p l i a n c e S e r v i c e , I n s t a l l a t i o n , a n d P r e v e n t i v e M a i n t e n a n c e P r o c e d u r e s5.

-5. Test the defrost thermostat.
-To test the defrost
+Test the defrost thermostat.
+To test the defrostthermostat, disconnect the wires from the

 defrost thermostat terminals on the control